BUILD YOUR FUTURE, WHILE PROTECTING THEIRS.

 Desired Qualifications/Experience/Certification/Education (in order of importance)

-3. Credit for completion of the foundational educational requirements of the Casualty Actuarial Society.
+1. Credit for completion of one Casualty Actuarial Society exam.

-5. Proven ability to collect and analyze data, identify trends, establish facts, and make recommendations including process improvements.
+4. Ability to collect and analyze data, identify trends, and provide input.

-9. Demonstrated strong written and oral communication skills.
+8. Demonstrated solid written and oral communication skills.

 Physical Requirements (specific to the role)